CHiPs: Production

+In addition to the freeways, the series often filmed on the actual streets of Culver City, California.
+Moving Violation (season 1 episode 4) filmed right across the street from MGM studios at the corner of Madison and Culver Blvd.
+Return of the Turks (season 2 episode 10) was filmed on Washington Blvd opposite The Culver Studios and in front of The Culver Hotel.

-Motor officers in CHiPs rode Kawasaki Z1-P & Z900-C2 in seasons 1 & 2 and KZ1000-C1 from season 3 onwards.
+Motor officers in CHiPs rode Kawasaki Z1-P and Z900-C2 police motorcycles in seasons 1 and 2, and KZ1000-C1 motorcycles from season 3 onwards.
 Despite the Ford Motor Company's credit as a vehicle provider for four of the series' six seasons, cars and trucks were supplied by several manufacturers.
-All of the police cars were Dodge models (´74 and ´78 Dodge Monaco), as they were actual CHP cruisers bought at police auction for the show.
-In the third-season episode, Hot Wheels (Episode 8) the show featured AMC Matador police cars in a one-off appearance.
+All police cars were made by Dodge—specifically 1974 and 1978 Dodge Monaco—as they were actual CHP cruisers bought at police auction for the show.
+In the third-season episode, Hot Wheels (episode 8) the show featured AMC Matador police cars in a one-off appearance.

-Although doubles were used for far-off shots and various stunt or action sequences, Wilcox and Estrada did a great deal of their own motorcycle riding and performed many smaller stunts themselves.
+Wilcox and Estrada did a great deal of their own motorcycle riding and performed many smaller stunts themselves, though doubles were used for far-off shots and various stunt or action sequences.
 Although Wilcox emerged relatively injury-free, Estrada suffered various injuries several times throughout the run of the series.
 In several early first-season episodes, a huge bruise or scab can be seen on his arm after he was flung from one of the motorcycles and skidded along the ground.
-His worst accident came when he was seriously injured in a motorcycle accident while filming a season three episode in August 1979, fracturing several ribs and breaking both wrists.
+His worst accident came when he was seriously injured while filming a season three episode in August 1979, fracturing several ribs and breaking both wrists.
 The accident and Estrada's subsequent hospitalization was incorporated into the series' storyline.

-Prior to being cast in CHiPs, Estrada had no experience with motorcycles, so he underwent an intensive eight-week course, learning how to ride.
-In 2007, it was revealed that he did not hold a motorcycle license at the time CHiPs was in production, and only qualified for a license after three attempts, while preparing for an appearance on the reality television show Back to the Grind.
+Estrada had no experience with motorcycles prior to being cast in CHiPs, and underwent an intensive eight-week course learning how to ride.
+In 2007 it was revealed that he did not hold a motorcycle license at the time CHiPs was in production, and only qualified for a license after three attempts while preparing for an appearance on the reality television show Back to the Grind.

-NBC aired reruns of this series on its 1982 daytime schedule from April to September.

-During the original run of the series, syndicated reruns of older episodes was retitled CHiPs Patrol to avoid confusion.
+NBC aired reruns of this series on its 1982 daytime schedule from April 26 to September 10.
+During the original run of the series, syndicated reruns of older episodes were retitled CHiPs Patrol to avoid confusion.
 Later syndicated reruns after the show went out of production reverted to the original title.